paperclip-ui/paperclip/README.md

 - **No dependencies!** Just download the `paperclip_cli` bin and start'er up.
 Batteries are all included.
 - You can use any CSS framework you want within the Paperclip designer such as Tailwind, Bootstrap, or jQuery if you really want.
 And even Mootools.
-- PC fies are compiled to strongly typed code
+- PC fies are compiled to strongly typed code.

 ### Use Paperclip in your existing app